 What is “Illusion”?

 Again, this is a word with many English meanings.
 In magic, “illusion” specifically refers to large stage effects, generally involving a person, large animal or large object.
-A magic illusion is something like levitating a person, sawing someone in half, or making an elephant disappear.
+In magic, an example of an illusion would be something like levitating a person, sawing someone in half, or making an elephant disappear.

 As the terms are used in the magic community, illusion is a sub-genera of magic.
 So, all illusionists are magicians, but not all magicians are illusionists.